henryl74/3d-artist-personal-website/README.md

 ## Acknowledgements

 - The README template provided y Code Institute on the sample project README.md from "Project Portfolio 1"
-- The online tutors.
+- The online tutors for all the their help.
-- All the slackers from the slack community.
+- The Code Institute slack community.
 - My classmates: Tasha Johnson and Usman Khan.
-- Code Institute student support team, for listening and all the encouragement provided through the course.
+- Code Institute student support team, for listening to my concerns and for all the encouragement given.
 ---

 Happy coding!